 Do I have to take the GRE or MAT?

 The GRE or MAT is not required.
-You will need to take and pass the Praxis II or PLACE content exam in your chosen subject area prior to June 1.
+You will need to take and pass the Praxis II content exam in your chosen subject area prior to starting the program.

-Do I have to take the PLACE or Praxis II exams, or the GRE or MAT, before submitting my application?
+Do I have to take the Praxis II exam, or the GRE or MAT, before submitting my application?

-No. You can submit your application before taking the PLACE or Praxis II.
+No. You can submit your application before taking the Praxis II.
 The GRE or MAT is not required.

-However, you will need to have passed the PLACE or Praxis II content exam prior to June 1 in order to begin the program.
+You will need to have passed the Praxis II content exam prior to beginning the program.
 The sooner you can sign up for and take the exam, the better.

 How do I know if I should take the Test of English as a Foreign Language?